Adamancia Vault

 Settings — App (macOS)

-The Mac app has the same Settings layout, so it feels familiar — but it owns the half of the bridge that the browser connects to.
+The Mac app has the same Settings layout, so it feels familiar.
+It is also where you start the optional connection to the website tool.

 The key difference

-Here you turn on “Run local server (hub)” — the app is the host other programs link to.
-The shared preferences (defaults, behavior, file access) mirror the extension, so anything you learned there applies.
+Here you turn on the option labelled “Run local server (hub)” when you want the two tools to share focus plans.
+The everyday preferences mirror the website tool, so what you learned there still applies.

 27 · Move groups around